 |Evercore Wealth Management’s portfolio management fees|

 |Accounts up to $10 million||1.00%|

-Evercore Wealth Management disciplinary disclosures
+Evercore Wealth Management’s disciplinary disclosures

-Evercore Wealth Management onboarding process
+Evercore Wealth Management’s onboarding process

-The firm then will match you up with several members of its advisory team to discuss your personal investment and financial goals and to explore how Evercore Wealth Management could be a good fit for you.
-If you are happy with the discussion, you then sign the firm’s investment management agreement to launch your account and transfer over your assets.
+- If you are happy with the discussion, you then sign the firm’s investment management agreement to launch your account and transfer over your assets.